ethereum/py-evm/docs/guides/trinity/quickstart.rst

 Retrieving Chain information via web3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While just running ``trinity`` will start syncing the chain just fine, it doesn't let us interact
+While just running ``trinity`` already causes the node to start syncing, it doesn't let us interact
 with the chain directly (apart from the JSON-RPC API).

-However, we can run Trinity with the
+However, we can attach an interactive shell to a running Trinity instance with the
-``console`` subcommand to get an interactive ``ipython`` shell that binds a
+``attach`` subcommand.
+The interactive ``ipython`` shell binds a
 `web3 <http://web3py.readthedocs.io>`_ instance to the ``w3`` variable.

 .. code:: sh

-  trinity console
+  trinity attach

 Now that Trinity runs in an interactive shell mode, let's try to get some information about the
 latest block by calling ``w3.eth.getBlock('latest')``.